Princess Désirée of Sweden-A Tribute

 At the end of the service, writes Stella King somewhat melodramatically, ‘it seemed at one moment that [Princess Marina] would have hurled herself into the [royal] vault’ beside her husband’s body’ had it not been for the ‘restraining arms’ of the Queen.
 The same source provides a clue as to why this was so: it seems the Duchess of Kent had not wanted her late husband’s body placed in the vault of St George’s Chapel at all, preferring a grave in the open air, such as was to be found at the Royal Burial Ground at Frogmore.
 Evidently, the Duke of Kent had hated ‘gloomy royal vaults’.
 King George VI-who cried openly at the funeral-would later write movingly that, ‘I have attended very many family funerals in the Chapel but none…have moved me in the same way…’ Subsequently, on the afternoon of 13 September, following Sunday lunch with Grand Duchess Xenia (who had temporarily relocated to Scotland during wartime), the King travelled north from Balmoral for an overnight stay at Dunrobin, so as to view the site of the air crash and personally thank the locals who had worked so diligently to recover the bodies of the deceased.
 His Majesty was particularly struck that a piece of ground some 200 yards in length by 100 yards across was so badly scorched (unsurprising given that the plane had a fuel load of around 2,400 gallons) and noted that ‘the impact must have been terrific.’

 To this day, the accident has been a cause of endless speculation in various publications and on-line discussion forums.
 These include the theory that the Duke had been killed on the orders of British Intelligence due to his alleged pro-German views.
+Meanwhile, a 2001 book, titled Double Standards on Rudolf Hess’s wartime stay in Britain also alludes to the possibility that the Duke of Kent’s flying boat may have been route to Loch More to pick up the German who was allegedly being held at nearby Braemore Lodge.
 Another postulation was that Prince George had been at the controls himself, a view restated through BBC Wales, in December 2003, by Margaret Harris, the niece of the sole survivor, Flight Sergeant Jack (who died in 1976).
 Mrs Harris was quoted as saying that her uncle had told her late father ‘in confidence’ that he had pulled the Duke ‘out of the pilots position’.
 Yet, in an article for the Daily Mail in July 2021, the author Christopher Wilson states that he had once spoken to a Leading Aircraftsman Arthur Baker, who informed him that he had been a member of the RAF search-and-rescue team sent to retrieve the bodies from the crash.
 Baker apparently stated that the Duke of Kent’s body (recognisable from his flying suit) was found some 50 yards from the wreckage on a bed of heather.
 Prince George, he claimed, had a pack of playing cards (perhaps Lexicon) still in his left hand.
 So the evidence from these two sources alone is contradictory.
 However, according to Arthur Baker, he also found the body of a woman at the crash site.
 When he informed his Sergeant of this, he was evidently told “to cover her [remains] up quick” and remove them from the site.
 Baker was also told “What you’ve seen here, you speak about to nobody.”
 Interestingly, according to Margaret Harris, her uncle, Flight Sergeant Jack had also alleged that ‘a mysterious extra [sixteenth] person’ was on board the flight that afternoon.
 However, in this case, no mention was ostensibly made as to the sex of the person.
-It certainly seems probable that there were indeed sixteen people on board the flight, for that is the figure written at the time in the personal diary entry for 25 August of Sir Alan ‘Tommy’ Lascelles, Assistant Private Secretary to the King, who was known to be punctilious in such matters.
-However, to this day, there has been no indication as to who that sixteenth person was.
+If, as alleged, there were indeed sixteen people on board the flight (that is the figure written at the time in the personal diary entry for 25 August of Sir Alan ‘Tommy’ Lascelles Assistant Private Secretary to the King) to this day, there has been no indication as to who that sixteenth person was.
+One theory mentioned on a recent (March, 2026) documentary on Britain’s Channel 5, The Forgotten Prince: The Mystery of the Duke of Kent, was that the number of bodies might have been initially miscounted amid the confusion of the strewn wreckage on the hillside.

 No doubt the conjecture and theories will continue, but for the British royal family, and more particularly for Princess Marina and her children, the Duke’s death was a loss that was and, no doubt, continues to be felt keenly to this day.

 Robert Prentice is a biographer and regular contributor to ‘Majesty’ magazine in the United Kingdom.
-His biography of the late Duke of Kent’s sister-in-law, ‘Princess Olga of Yugoslavia: Her Life and Times’ is available to purchase in hardback or as an e-book through Amazon.
+His biography of the late Duke of Kent’s sister-in-law, ‘Princess Olga of Yugoslavia: Her Life and Times’ is available to purchase in hardback through Amazon.

 Crown Princess Märtha Eludes Nazi Regency plot.